Minster Chiropractic Center is always looking over the latest information when it comes to nutrition so we can keep up

 Beans are tasty and add variety to your diet.
 Soybeans are tops for magnesium, but kidney, navy, split pea, and lentils are good, too.

-No matter how you decide to get your magnesium, just eat and enjoy!
+However you choose to consume your magnesium, just eat and enjoy!
 We can check if you have any signs of magnesium deficiency that may require a more aggressive nutritional approach, too.
 Otherwise, as in chiropractic, natural is best!
 Contact Minster Chiropractic Center to discuss your magnesium status and how chiropractic care is beneficial, too.